openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Improper Rotated Rectangle](images/intrographics_rotatewrong.png "Uh oh, rotated rectangle moved")

-Well, `ofRotate` rotates the coordinate system around the current origin (0,0) of the coordinate system.
+Well, `ofRotate(...)` rotates the coordinate system around the current origin (0,0) of the coordinate system.
 That origin starts out in the top left corner of the screen by default, so our rectangle rotated 45 degrees clockwise around the upper left pixel in our image.
-If we want to rotate our rectangle in place, we need to use `ofTranslate` to move the origin to our rectangle *before* rotating.
+If we want to rotate our rectangle in place, we need to use `ofTranslate(...)` to move the origin to our rectangle *before* rotating.
 Then our rectangle will rotate in place.
 So update the red rectangle's code:

 	// Rotated rectangle in red
 	ofTranslate(500, 200);
 	ofRotate(45);